brettz9/git-utilities/README.md

 1. See <https://github.com/tjunnone/npm-check-updates/issues/570>; might
-    split up so as to also be able to query `npm view . repository` (or `npm view <npm-pkg-name> repository`) and use that as a base to check (via `HEAD` or API requests the presence of changes files) and also to use npm packages for opening their Github commit history, etc. URLs.
+    split up so as to also be able to query `npm view . repository` (or `npm view <npm-pkg-name> repository`) and use that as a base to check (via `HEAD` or API requests the presence of CHANGES files, licenses, etc.) and also to use npm packages for opening their Github commit history, etc. URLs.